Common Questions about Choosing a Major

 When do I declare a major?

-Any time through the end of your sophomore year, though for some majors it’s important to declare sooner.
-You won’t know all of your requirements until you’ve decided on a major and been accepted, so it’s important to declare a major before you’re a junior to make sure you can graduate on time.
+No later than the registration period during your third full-time semester at UMass, though for some majors it’s important to declare sooner.
+You won’t know all of your requirements until you’ve decided on a major and been accepted, so it’s important to declare a major on time to make sure you can graduate on time.
 You are given 10 semesters to graduate (this includes work done elsewhere).
 The more you want to do, the more you need to plan.

-I’m not sure what I want to major in, so I’d just rather work on my GenEds.
+I’m not sure what I want to major in, so I’d just rather work on my General Education requirements (GenEds).

 As long as you are uncertain of you major, deliberate major exploration is the priority, not finishing your GenEds.
-There is a time-line to declaring your major, you GenEds just need to be done by the time you graduate.
+There is a time-line to declaring your major; your GenEds just need to be done by the time you graduate.

 How do I declare a major?

-Restricted majors have some sort of application process you have to go through to apply.
+Restricted majors have some sort of application process you have to go through to apply, and admission isn’t guaranteed.
 Restrictions vary a lot!
-For some, you may not be competing against other students, but still have to meet certain standards as part of the application process (fill out an application, get a C-‘s or higher in all of the predictors, have a 2.0 GPA).
-A competitive major is a type of restricted major that doesn’t guarantee admission.
+Some are competitive, others aren’t.
+Even if they aren’t competitive, you still have to meet certain standards as part of the application process (fill out an application, get C‘s or higher in all of the predictors, have a 2.0 GPA).
 Anyone pursuing a restricted major must have a back-up plan (Plan B) for a major that isn’t restricted; an advisor can help you determine if your back-up plan is appropriate given your GPA.
 Some majors may have deadlines, beyond which you can’t declare the major.

 When do I declare a back-up plan (Plan B) major?

-If you have applied to a major and have to wait for grades to come out for your top choice major, you should plan to declare your back-up plan before those grades come out, ideally before you pick courses for the upcoming semester.
+If you are in your third full-time semester at UMass and you have applied to a major and have to wait for grades to come out for your top choice major, you should plan to declare your back-up major at that time.
 You want to put your Plan B major in place first, to give you the best access to courses.
-You can always change your major and adjust your schedule if you get into your top choice major, but waiting to declare puts you at risk for not getting courses in your back-up major.
+You can always change your major and adjust your schedule if you get into your top choice major, but you’ll need to declare your Plan B major in the meantime.

 Does my Plan B major need to closely relate to my top choice major?